 Diagram 2: The Aggregation TAP copies data in both directions for monitoring .

 Often times there are not enough SPAN ports on a network router or switch to go to multiple analyzer tools and appliances.
 A convenient way to solve this problem is to send the SPAN or mirrored input to a replicating TAP.
 The traffic on the SPAN input can now be distributed out to up to three (3) different tools.
 Learn more about replicating/SPAN taps.

 Diagram 3: The Replicating TAP takes a SPAN input and sends this data to multiple locations.

-Network TAPs are designed to copy all of your data, but often your tools don’t need to see everything.
+Network TAPs are designed to copy all of your data, but often your tools don’t need to see 'everything.'
 Your VoIP or Wireshark only needs to see the traffic required to do it's job.
-This is where filtering is a desired feature because you can filter out what is not required by the tool – ensuring the monitoring ports will not be oversubscribed.
+This is where Garland's unique filtering is a desired feature because you can filter out what is not required by the tool – ensuring the monitoring ports will not be oversubscribed.

 This scenario (below) shows four 1G links with a filter applied and then aggregated together and sent out port D on TAP four to the monitoring tool.
 Learn more about filtering taps.

 Diagram 4: Four 1G links aggregated together and sent out port D

 What happens when you have a monitoring tool that isn’t the same media type as your live connection, or visa versa?
 You might have a single-mode, extended-range fiber network link that stretches about 10km.
 But your network analyzer is sitting two feet away.
 Your first option might be to purchase the transceivers to match the links; however, this is an expensive and inefficient approach.
 Or more common, converting a fiber link to copper monitoring ports allowing you to still use your copper tools and appliances.
 This is just one scenario below of media conversion utilizing a network TAP.
 Learn more about media conversion network TAPs.